Osteoarthritis and Arthritis : Why is it essential to distinguish between them?

 To confuse osteoarthritis And arthritis, it is risking:

-• To adopt an inappropriate or even useless treatment.
+• to adopt an inappropriate, or even useless, treatment.

 This is why Dr. Coulin works in close collaboration with rheumatologists in order to guarantee a reliable diagnosis and care adapted to each patient.